Floyd: “I can’t breath, my face… Just get up.” More labored breathing.

 Floyd says he can’t breathe once more, and then again, repeating himself until his body goes limp.

-The constant cries of a tortured man grow more and more desperate, echoing the suffering of generations of black people before him and forcing me to stop the video, because I can’t bear to hear it any longer.
-And then I start to think: If I can’t even bring myself to watch it, how must his friends and family feel?
-How could it have felt to see their loved one, a grown man, beg for his late mother, who passed a full two years before?
+The constant cries of a tortured man grow more and more desperate, echoing the suffering of generations of black people before him and forcing me to stop the video.
+And then I start to think: If I can’t bring myself to watch it, how must his friends family feel?
+How could it have helped to see their loved one, a grown man, beg for his late mother, who passed a full two years before?
 To slowly see the light of his soul flicker and dim with each strained breath?

 I feel anger.
 A hot, bubbling rage mixed with tears and desperation.
 How did this man, no, this murderer named Chauvin almost get away with it… walking freely as if he hadn’t just killed a person over a trivial offense.
 One thought leads to another and then, inevitably, to the ultimate question: How do they all get away with it?